List of Responding Schools

 Part of BU Law's first year orientation includes an optional community service day.
 Students sign up to do a variety of service projects in the Boston area.

-Additionally, the Public Interest Project organizes community service projects.
+Additionally, the Public Interest Law Society organizes community service projects.

 Timpanogos Legal Center: Second and third year law students have the opportunity to be paired with local attorneys to work on pro bono cases.